 If this occurs use a reliever inhaler.
 You may also prevent this effect by using your

-reliever inhaler before using your QVAR AUTOHALER or QVAR INHALER.
+reliever inhaler before using your QVAR Autohaler and QVAR Inhaler.

 If this effect is severe stop using it and see your doctor immediately.

-or QVAR INHALER.
+and QVAR Inhaler.
 Taking higher doses of inhaled steroids over a long time may cause

 them to grow more slowly than others.
-Get your doctor to check their height regularly.
+Ask your doctor to check their height regularly.